arkndjl/website/content/posts/arkboard-nba-2026-v2.md

-authorTwitter = "ARKNDJL" #do not include @ tags = ["nba", "statistics"] keywords = ["arkboard", "nba", "basketball", "statistics"] description = "Revisiting and discussing my official NBA Big Board (\"ARKBOARD\") for 2026 draft prospects." showFullContent = false readingTime = false hideComments = true
+authorTwitter = "ARKNDJL" #do not include @ tags = ["nba", "statistics"] keywords = ["arkboard", "nba", "basketball", "statistics"] description = "The second iteration of my official NBA Big Board (\"ARKBOARD\") for 2026 draft prospects, with the Top 40 ranked and Future Value grades for 118 total prospects." showFullContent = false readingTime = false hideComments = true